potentpwnables/potentpwnables.github.io/_posts/0001-01-05-testing-hypotheses.md

     [1] "<YOUR API KEY>"

-Now that we have our API key and have run `readRenviron("~/.Renviron")` recommended in the output, we should be able to get back to the business at hand.
+Now that we have our API key and have run `readRenviron("~/.Renviron")` as recommended in the output above, we should be able to get back to the business at hand.

     wayne_population <- get_acs(
         geography="tract",